 - NOTE: We recommend that you use SET(AUTOREF_MODE,MOVEMENT), which is based on the animal moving during the autoref period.

-SET(AUTOREF_TIMEOUT,#) - A reference image is complied by filming for the period of time set in this command.
+SET(AUTOREF_TIMEOUT,#) - A reference image is compiled by filming for the period of time set in this command.
 If an animal is unlikely to move much (e.g., a young larval fish), increasing this setting to a larger amount of time allows for a greater possibility of the system capturing movement.

 AUTOREFERENCE() - this function is used to execute the above settings in an attempt to create the reference image.
 This image is stored as autoref.bmp in the assets directory.
 This should be included at the point in the script where you want the reference image created.
 This typically occurs within ACTION MAIN at the start of your experiment.
 However, this function can be included at any point in the script and can occur more than once during an experiment.